-We have long used a 'values-based' approach to recruiting; looking beyond qualifications/experience to attitude, reliability and a desire to help others.
-We rarely need to advertise because, a) we have a low turnover of staff and, b) staff recommend their friends and family, making us feel like we are one big family!
+We have long used a 'values-based' approach to recruiting i.e., looking beyond qualifications/experience to attitude, reliability and a desire to help others.
+We rarely need to advertise because, a) we have a low turnover of staff and, b) staff recommend their friends and family.

-We understand the importance of a diverse workforce.
-We recruit individuals of all ages, sex, knowledge, race, and cultures.
-This adds value and strength to our organization and serves to meet the varied needs of those we support.
+We also understand the importance of employing a diverse workforce to meet the varied needs of those we support.